 Benign thyroid nodules are common, impacting up to half the population at any given time.
 While most are small and asymptomatic, some can grow large enough to cause symptoms or cosmetic concerns.
 Traditionally, thyroidectomy surgery has been the first and most effective treatment option for symptomatic nodules.
 However, many patients and clinicians now ask how to shrink thyroid nodules without surgery, seeking less invasive alternatives.

-in the past decade, several non-surgical therapies, such as radiofrequency ablation (RFA), have emerged.
+In the past decade, several non-surgical therapies, such as radiofrequency ablation (RFA), have emerged.
 They are considered effective options to reduce nodule size while preserving the thyroid gland.

 In this blog, we’ll review the non-invasive thyroid nodule removal approaches favored by clinicians today.
 Plus, we’ll address commonly asked questions about whether or not thyroid nodules can shrink on their own.
 Continue reading to learn how to improve patient comfort without surgery and how to train on these efficacious modalities.